Affordable Care Act Update

 - When the Trump Administration came into office, the Republican majority in Congress made it a top priority to repeal and/or replace the ACA.

-- Since legislative efforts have stalled, executive actions are being implemented to destabilize ACA marketplaces and attempt to increase pressure on legislators to repeal the law.
+- Legislative efforts to repeal the ACA have stalled, leading the Trump Administration to issue a series of executive actions to destabilize ACA marketplaces and attempt to increase pressure on legislators to repeal the law.
+Including shortening the open enrollment period for the ACA from 10 weeks to 6 weeks.

 Why does it matter?

-- To date, proposals to repeal and replace the Affordable Care Act would severely hurt Illinois patients.
+- Efforts to repeal or strike down the Affordable Care Act would severely hurt Illinois patients.

-- The proposals have all attempted to roll-back Medicaid expansion, remove safeguards for patients with pre-existing conditions and reduce subsidies for the purchase of insurance.
+- It would roll-back Medicaid expansion, remove safeguards for patients with pre-existing conditions and reduce subsidies for the purchase of insurance.

 - As a result, Illinois would experience: